What shall we call ourselves?

 Take Loch Lomond – if you have an image already, then that’s helpful

-I suppose this ‘knowing what you’re going to get’ trick also works for Loch Lomond and the Trossachs – with Loch Lomond famous as a romantic destination because of that song, and the Trossachs (Highlands-Lite) because of that Scottish image maker, Sir Walter Scott, long ago.
+I suppose this ‘knowing what you’re going to get’ trick also works for Loch Lomond and the Trossachs – with Loch Lomond famous amongst Scottish are names as a romantic destination because of that song, and the Trossachs (Highlands-Lite) because of that Scottish image maker, Sir Walter Scott, long ago.

 Perthshire plumped for ‘Heart of Scotland’ years ago and you (geographically-speaking) can see why.
 It’s in the middle and sounds romantic.

 Dundee got lucky with its iconic vessel RRS Discovery enabling an easy goal with ‘City of Discovery’.
 (And there’s a fair bit to discover in Dundee.)